sitodav/sito_schedulables_documentationonly/README.md

 * **When you create a *tasks-composition* you can define one or more *ROOT* (and you will have one or more *TREEs*) -> this is a GROUP (synonym for task-composition)**
 * **The different *TREEs* in a *GROUP* (that start from different *ROOTs*) , are executed in parallel, because they do not share common *ROOTs* (or common paths on a *TREE*)**
 * **When you create a task composition, you have to specify only the *SCHEDULING DATES* for the roots: when the date is reached for every root, its execution will start.
 Once the root execution is finished, the next (one or more) dependent task will start, and so on, until all the tasks in a tree are executed.**
+* **IMPORTANT: if you want to create an orchestration, NOT to be started some time in the future, but to be started MANUALLY, just create an orchestration without specifing programmedAt dates for the roots.
+This way the orchestration will be created but it won't have any starting date atteched.
+When you want to manually start it, just stop/restart the roots , and the whole orchestration will start**
 * **If you enable *Distributed Commit (1-C)* this will cover all the trees in a group at the same time (this means that if one tree fails, even the other trees will fail too**

 Using these APIs you can: